awakwe/Algebra1Student-copy/README.md

 [[?]]
 Solve for the remaining variable
 [[?]]
 Confirm that the total number of attendees is 150

+###  Lesson 7-4: - Solution

+Which method involves multiplying one or both equations by a constant to make the coefficients equal before adding or subtracting to eliminate a variable?

+Correct answer: Elimination using multiplication

+Explanation: Elimination using multiplication involves multiplying one or both equations by a constant to make the coefficients of one variable equal or opposite.
+Then, the equations can be added or subtracted to eliminate that variable and solve the system of equations.

+Solve the following system of equations using elimination:

+x + 2y = 3

+3x - 2y = 9

+Correct answer: x = 3, y = 0

+Solution:
+Add the two equations to eliminate variable y:

+x + 2y + 3x - 2y = 3 + 9
+4x = 12
+x = 3

+Now, substitute x back into one of the equations to find y:

+3 + 2y = 3
+2y = 0
+y = 0

+Check the solution (x = 3, y = 0) in both equations.

+Solve the following word problem using elimination:

+At a sports event, there are 3 times as many adults as children.
+Together, there are 80 people.
+How many adults and children are there?

+Correct answer: Adults = 60, Children = 20

+Solution:
+Create a system of equations based on the problem:

+A = 3C

+A + C = 80

+Eliminate variable A by substitution:

+3C + C = 80
+4C = 80
+C = 20

+Now, substitute C back into one of the equations to find A:

+A + 20 = 80
+A = 60

+There are 60 adults and 20 children.

+Solve the following system of equations using any method:

+2x - y = 1

+x + y = 5

+Correct answer: x = 2, y = 3

+Solution (using elimination):

+Add the two equations to eliminate variable y:

+(2x - y) + (x + y) = 1 + 5
+3x = 6
+x = 2

+Now, substitute x back into one of the equations to find y:

+2 + y = 5

+y = 3

+Check the solution (x = 2, y = 3) in both equations.

+Solve the following word problem using any method:

+At a party, the total number of hamburgers and hotdogs served was 50.
+Each hamburger cost $3, and each hotdog cost $2.
+The total cost was $120.
+How many hamburgers and hotdogs were served?

+Correct answer: Hamburgers = 20, Hotdogs = 30

+Solution (using substitution or elimination):

+Create a system of equations based on the problem:

+H + D = 50

+3H + 2D = 120

+Using substitution or elimination method, solve the system of equations:

+Substituting D = 50 - H into the second equation:

+3H + 2(50 - H) = 120
+3H + 100 - 2H = 120
+H = 20

+Now, substitute H back into one of the equations to find D:

+20 + D = 50
+D = 30

+There were 20 hamburgers and 30 hotdogs served.

 ## Lesson 7-5: Systems of Inequalities